YannDubs/website_old/resources.md

 </div>

 ## Bayesian Methods
-*Note: the PRML, the MLPP and UBC's Graduate Machine Learning class, which I reviewed in the first section, are a good introduction to a Bayesian methods and perspective of ML.*
+*Note: the PRML, the MLPP and UBC's Graduate Machine Learning class, which I reviewed in the first section, are a good introduction to Bayesian methods and a Bayesian perspective of ML.*
 {% include_relative _resources/res_bayesian.md %}
 <p></p>